Papal summit ends with call for leadership roles for women - NewsBreak

 Read in NewsBreak

-Related SearchChurch and gender equalityWomen in leadershipRole of deaconsCatholic church reformsPope FrancisJames Martin
+Related SearchVatican summit outcomesWomen in leadershipRole of deaconsCatholic church reformsPope FrancisJames Martin

 Add a Comment